rapyuta-robotics/RapyutaSimulationPlugins/docs/source/external_devices/character.rst

 -----------

 AI Character/Robot is an actor controlled via `BP_ROSAIController`.
-It has preset movements such as pick, drop, and navigation.
+It has preset movements such as pick, drop, and navigation and those movement can be triggered from both BP and ROS 2.
 The primary purpose of these actors is to simulate humans, non-robot components such as manually controlled forklifts, or off-the-shelf robots that you won't develop but exists in the environment.
 These actors help simulate robot interactions with dynamic objects in environments like warehouses.